Shortwave radio: SSB

 Single-sideband transmission is a form of amplitude modulation but in effect filters the result of modulation.
 An amplitude-modulated signal has frequency components both above and below the carrier frequency.
 If one set of these components is eliminated as well as the residual carrier, only the remaining set is transmitted.
 This reduces power in the transmission, as roughly 2/3 of the energy sent by an AM signal is in the carrier, which is not needed to recover the information contained in the signal.
 It also reduces signal bandwidth, enabling less than one-half the AM signal bandwidth to be used.

 The drawback is the receiver is more complicated, because it must recreate the carrier to recover the signal.
 Small errors in the detection process greatly affect the pitch of the received signal.
 As a result, single sideband is not used for music or general broadcast.
 Single sideband is used for long-range voice communications by ships and aircraft, citizen's band, and amateur radio operators.
 In amateur radio operation lower sideband (LSB) is customarily used below 10 MHz and USB (upper sideband) above 10 MHz, non-amateur services use USB regardless of frequency.

 VSB

 Vestigial sideband transmits the carrier and one complete sideband, but filters out most of the other sideband.
 It is a compromise between AM and SSB, enabling simple receivers to be used, but requires almost as much transmitter power as AM.
 Its main advantage is that only half the bandwidth of an AM signal is used.
-It is used by the Canadian standard time signal station CHU.
+It was used by the Canadian standard time signal station CHU.
 Vestigial sideband was used for analog television and by ATSC, the digital TV system used in North America.